rbtcollins/bitnami-docker/redmine.md

 - [Take down and restart Redmine](#take-down-and-restart-redmine)
 - [Cleanup](#cleanup)

-This tutorial walks you through setting up [Redmine](http://redmine.org), backup by a MariaDB database and running on the Google Container Engine.
+This tutorial walks through setting up a scalable [Redmine](http://redmine.org) installation on Google Container Engine using the Bitnami Container Images for Docker.
+If you're just looking for the quickest way to get Redmine up and running you might prefer our [prebuilt installers, VMs and Cloud Images](http://www.bitnami.com/stack/redmine).
+If you're interested in getting hands on with Kubernetes and Google Container Engine, read on....

-We create a Docker container image using the Redmine source code and also install the [Redmine S3](https://github.com/ka8725/redmine_s3) plugin to enable persistence of file uploads via [Google cloud storage](https://cloud.google.com/storage/).
+!SPB Quick architecture diagram here!

-The tutorial also demonstrates the setup of Redmine on an external IP, load balancing to a set of replicated servers backed by replicated Redmine nodes.
+We'll be creating a scalable Redmine installation backed by an instance of MariaDB.
+We also configure load balancing, an external IP, a secret store and health checks.
+We use [Google Cloud Storage](https://cloud.google.com/storage/) for persistent file uploads.

-## Prerequisites
+## Before you begin

-### Container engine environment
+Set up your Google Container Engine environment using [these instructions](https://cloud.google.com/container-engine/docs/before-you-begin).

-Follow the instructions in the Google [Before You Begin](https://cloud.google.com/container-engine/docs/before-you-begin) guide to set up your Container Engine environment.
+## Download the configuration files

-### Download the configuration files
+!SPB Move these to a GitHub repo and pull them.
+Perhaps the bitnami-docker repo?!

-Download and unpack the `redmine.zip` file into your working directory.
-The ZIP file contains the configuration files used in this tutorial:
+We'll be using these files to deploy and configure Redmine :

   - Dockerfile
   - run.sh